-The Westminster Fire Department Mission is to
+The Westminster Fire Department has a mission to:

 - Protect the community from fire damage and loss